Working in The Hague?

 Aside from the different sectors and fields mentioned above, there are many employment opportunities with international organizations for non-Dutch nationals interested in working in The Hague.
-The various international organizations in and around The Hague are the most important employment engines for the region.
+As mentioned above, the various international organizations in and around The Hague are among the most important employment engines for the region.

-The number of jobs generated by international organizations or as a result of the growing international community has been increasing in recent years, providing more and more jobs for expats and Dutch people alike.
+The number of jobs generated by international organizations or due to the growing international community has been increasing in recent years, providing more and more jobs for expats and Dutch people alike.
 Major international organizations in The Hague are: